saylordotorg/course_bio302/Unit05.md

+---
+layout: default
+title: "BIO302: Human Anatomy"
+course_description: "An examination of the structure of the human body at the cellular, tissue, organ, and organ system levels.
+Topics include: the integumentary, skeletal, muscular, nervous, cardiovascular, lymphatic, respiratory, digestive, urinary, endocrine, and reproductive systems."
+next: ../Unit06
+previous: ../Unit04
+---
 **Unit 5: Nervous System** <span id="5"></span>
 **The nervous system regulates both unconscious reflexes and intentional movements.
 We will begin this unit by studying nerve cells and their